 Demonstrated abilities are most often the key to obtaining a position in the graphic design field.
 JCCC has structured its graphic design program to help the student develop a comprehensive portfolio.
-The student's have an opportunity to have their work critiqued by a team of professionals every year.
+The student's work will be critiqued by a team of professionals every semester.
 These professionals working in the field, along with the faculty, will help develop the student's skills in creative problem solving and in the use of materials, processes, tools and equipment.
 Outstanding studio and computer facilities are available for working on class projects.
-The two-year curriculum consisting of 67 credit hours leads to an associate of applied science degree.
+The two-year curriculum consisting of 71 credit hours leads to an associate of applied science degree.

-It is recommended that you enroll in these CDTP classes in sequence in the Qualifier semester.
+It is recommended that you enroll in these five-week CDTP classes in sequence in the Qualifier semester.

 (Major Code 2290; State CIP Code 50.0409)